CzineCsaba/EditorConfigComparer/README.md

 # EditorConfigComparer
-Simple tool for comparing editorconfig files
+Simple tool for comparing editorconfig files.

+It is created with WPF UI library.